Double Strawberry and Rose Shortcakes

 I had no idea that roses and strawberries were closely related, so it’s no wonder these Double Strawberry and Rose Shortcakes from Dorie Greenspan were an exquisite, delectable dessert!

 My berries were at the peak of ripeness, juicy and ultra-sweet.
 Heavenly.
 Grab some fresh, fragrant strawberries and treat your family to this awesome dessert anytime you can find beautiful berries in the market.

 Last month, I was thrilled to spend an hour with baker extraordinaire and cookbook author, Dorie Greenspan, in a Google+ hangout.
 In preparation for National Strawberry Shortcake Day on June 14th, Dorie gave us tips on making the perfect summer dessert: Double Strawberry and Rose Shortcakes.
 Partnering with my favorite Driscoll’s berries, she added a few twists to this classic recipe:

-- Pairing rose extract with berries to enhance the flavor of the strawberries.
+- Pairing rose extract with berries enhanced the flavor of the strawberries.
 Did you know that roses and strawberries are closely related??

-- Using a strawberry sauce and fresh berries for more textural interest
+- Using both a strawberry sauce and fresh berries created more textural interest

-- Using buttermilk vs. cream in the shortcake biscuits for a lighter base
+- Using buttermilk vs. cream in the shortcake biscuits made for a lighter shortcake base

-- Adding a bit of sour cream to the whipping cream for a more luscious mouth feel and a slight tang, similar to creme fraiche
+- Adding a bit of sour cream to the whipping cream gave a more luscious mouthfeel and a slight tang, similar to creme fraiche

-- Adding lemon zest to the shortcakes for a surprising boost of flavor
+- Adding lemon zest to the shortcakes provided a surprising boost of flavor

 - If adding lemon zest to your shortcakes, use your fingers to rub it into the sugar to release the lemon oils

 - Use your hands to mix the biscuit dough so it doesn’t get overworked